 It’s not Passover without charoset.
 And in my house, that means several types, ranging from sweet to mostly spicy to the sweet and slightly spicy.
 Last Passover, I made charoset balls, using a Sephardic-style charoset on-the-fly that I formed into bite-sized morsels.
 My friends Mark and Carole told me that it was a definite keeper.

-Knowing myself well – and my propensity for losing track of recipes (and lots of other stuff in my kitchen and elsewhere in the house), I wrote the recipe down and filed it away – under, amazingly enough “Mother Would Know – recipes to make.”
-Periodically during the year, I glanced at recipe and put it back in the folder, determined to blog about this charoset before putting it in the Passover rotation, perhaps on an ongoing basis.
+Knowing my own propensity for losing track of recipes (and lots of other stuff in my kitchen and elsewhere), I wrote the recipe down and filed it away – under, amazingly enough “Mother Would Know – recipes to make.”
+Periodically during the year, I glanced at the recipe and put it back in the folder, determined to blog about this charoset before putting it in the Passover rotation, perhaps on an ongoing basis.
 The story should end there, except that I lost the charoset balls recipe somewhere between my office and the kitchen last week as I began my Passover preparations.

 Tragedy?
 Hardly – but still quite annoying.
 The result was a new and spicier version created with a faulty memory and no recipe to guide me.

 Then, just as I had given up all hope of finding last year’s recipe, it miraculously appeared on my desk chair.
 How?
 I haven’t the foggiest notion.
 My husband claims no knowledge of how it got there.
 Although it wasn’t there when I pulled off the stack of books and papers that had prevented me from sitting on my desk chair for the past week, it appeared there on Monday morning.
 Miracle?
 Doubtful, but I’m not complaining.

 I made this charoset into balls last year because shaping it into bite-sized morsels seemed like fun.
 It’s easy to mix all the spices and nuts.
 Use a food processor if you have one, or do it by hand.